Woman estate planning with attorney

 Usually, living trusts do not have to go through the probate court.
 Instead, the trustee takes care of things like the assets, debts, and tax returns without supervision from the court.

 You do not have to perform all these tasks by yourself if someone names you to serve as the trustee of their living trust.
 You can work with a Texas estate planning attorney who can handle many of the responsibilities.
-For help with your case get in touch with our office today, we gladly offer a free consultation.
+For help with your case get in touch with our office today, we gladly offer a consultation.